How to Enable OpenSSH Server in Windows 11

 You enable OpenSSH Server in Windows 11 by installing it as an optional feature.

-OpenSSH Server allows you to securely connect to and manage your Windows 11 PC remotely using SSH (Secure Shell) protocol.
-It creates an encrypted connection, letting you run commands and transfer files as if you were physically at the computer.
+OpenSSH Server allows you to securely connect to and manage your Windows 11 PC remotely using SSH (Secure Shell), creating an encrypted tunnel for commands and file transfers.

 How to Install OpenSSH Server